On the Distributed Complexity of Large-Scale Graph Computations: Introduction

-We note that our approach can be used to show lower bounds in other distributed computing models as well.
-For example, our approach gives a non-trivial lower bound of $\tilde \Omega(n^{1/3})$ lower bound for the congested clique.
-Also, after the publication of an earlier version of this paper in arXiv \cite{tightbounds}, a subsequent work by Izumi and Le Gall~\cite{IzumiG17}, using our information-theoretic approach, shows a lower bound for triangle enumeration in the standard CONGEST distributed computing model (where the input graph is also the communication graph).
-Indeed, our lower bound result on $k$-machine model directly implies a lower bound for the CONGEST model.\footnote{In our arXiv version, our lower bound was weaker by a logarithmic factor; this has been improved in the current version.}

-{\bf Upper Bounds.} The Conversion Theorem of~\cite{KlauckNPR15} directly translates algorithms implemented in a CONGEST message passing model to the $k$-machine model and almost all the previous algorithms \cite{KlauckNPR15,fanchung,spidal} were derived using this theorem.
-In contrast, the present paper {\em does not} use the Conversion Theorem; instead, it gives direct solutions for the problems at hand in the $k$-machine model, leading to improved algorithms with significantly better round complexity.
+{\bf Upper Bounds.} The Conversion Theorem of~\cite{KlauckNPR15} directly translates algorithms designed for a message passing model for network algorithms to the $k$-machine model, and almost all the previous algorithms~\cite{KlauckNPR15,fanchung,spidal} were derived using this result.
+In contrast, the present paper does not use the Conversion Theorem; instead, it gives direct solutions for the problems at hand in the $k$-machine model, leading to improved algorithms with significantly better round complexity.